evidentlyai/evidently/docs/book/reference/all-tests.md

 If you provide the reference dataset, Evidently will automatically derive all relevant statistics (e.g., share of values, etc.) to shape expectations.
 If you do not provide the reference, you can pass these conditions as a parameter, or run tests with default parameters.

 **Note on missing values related tests**.
 The tests that evaluate the number or share of missing values detect four types of missing values by default: Pandas nulls (None, NAN, etc.), "" (empty string), Numpy "-inf" value, Numpy "inf" value.
-You can also pass a custom missing values as a parameter if you want to replace the default list.
+You can also pass a list of custom missing values as a parameter if you want to replace the default list.
 Example:

 ```python
 TestNumberOfMissingValues(missing_values=["", 0, "n/a", -9999, None], replace=True)